 The imagination is a powerful thing!
 Children love to imagine things and play make-believe.
 Use this to your benefit when getting kids to obey.

 I have to admit that if there is something I lack in life it is imagination.
 I can be creative; I sew, make jewelry, scrapbook, etc. But I have found my creativity really comes alive after spending several days in a row working on a type of project and letting things flow.
 Logic is a very strong point for me, and it often pushes the imagination off the stage.

-On Becoming Preschoolwise says that most children really begin to display their imaginations (page 15).
+On Becoming Preschoolwise says that most children really begin to display their imaginations as preschoolers (page 15).
 This has been true for Brayden, while Kaitlyn’s imagination has flourished at a much younger age (by 18 months).
 I would guess this is true for many children who are not the oldest.
 She plays with her imaginative brother during the day and has really picked up on it.